Parenting in KFL&A

 Welcome to a special issue on immunizations!

 Immunizations (also known as vaccinations) are the best way to protect you and your family from serious illnesses.
+Infants and young children are especially susceptible to vaccine preventable diseases because their immune systems are less mature and less able to fight infection.
 Immunizations have saved the lives of more children in Canada than any other type of health intervention.

 Last chance for the hearing screen!